At a glance

 | Hardware microVM | A separate guest kernel behind a hypervisor boundary. | Firecracker, SmolVM |

-Read the table top to bottom and the boundary gets stronger with every row.
-Read it bottom to top and the workload gets lighter and quicker to start.
-The whole decision lives in that trade.
-A microVM gives an attacker who breaks out of the code nothing but a stripped-down guest kernel to attack next; a process sandbox gives them your kernel, weakened only by the permissions you remembered to remove.
+Read the table from top to bottom and the boundary becomes stronger.
+Read it in reverse and the workload becomes lighter and faster to start.
+A microVM places a stripped-down guest kernel behind the code.
+A process sandbox still exposes the host kernel, limited by the permissions removed.

 For enterprise technology leaders, the practical consequence is that "we sandbox our agents" is not a security posture.
 The model you chose is the security posture.
 A team running untrusted, model-generated code inside a plain container and a team running it inside a microVM have made materially different bets, even though both would tick the same box on a questionnaire.